timblack1/hoodie-plugin-global-share/README.md

 user databases that are marked as public are replicated to.

-Calling `.publish()` on a store method in the frontend adds a `$public: true` flag to the respecitve objects, that is used by the filtered replications from user databases → `hoodie-plugin-global-share` database.
+Calling `.publish()` on a store method in the frontend adds a `$public: true` flag to the respective objects, that is used by the filtered replications from user databases → `hoodie-plugin-global-share` database.

 Calling `.unpublish()` uses the `hoodie.task` API internally to start `globalshareunpublish`